Biking EventsVisit Mankato

 The Greater Mankato Bike & Walk Advocates plan a week of biking and walking activities in Greater Mankato to celebrate Bike Month in Minnesota.
 Each night during bike week different biking and walking events are offered for the general public.
 There are other biking events celebrated during the whole month of May.

-Get a list of Bike Month activities in Mankato.
-Go>
+Stay tuned for a list of Bike Month activities in Mankato.

 Download a Mankato Biking Guide.
 Go>